Ray Cooper III

-Raynald "Ray" Cooper III (born February 7, 1993) is an American mixed martial artist who competes in the Welterweight division.
+Raynald Cooper III (born February 7, 1993) is an American mixed martial artist who competes in the Middleweight division.
 A professional competitor since 2012, Cooper is most notable for his time in the Professional Fighters League (PFL), where he is a two-time Welterweight champion.
-Fight Matrix had him ranked a top 10 Welterweight in the world in May 2022.
-He is currently ranked #16.

 Early life

 Born and raised in Pearl City, Hawaii, Cooper got into many fights in the schoolyard, beginning to wrestle at the age of six and trained under the tutelage of his father, Ray Cooper Jr., a professional fighter.
 In Hawaii, Cooper was a three-time state champion wrestler and two-time Oahu Interscholastic Association champion, winning his last championship at 173 lbs.
 Upon graduating at the age of 18, he began his career in professional MMA, turning down a college scholarship to continue wrestling.
 Starting to train with his uncles Ronald Jhun and David “Kawika” Pa’aluhi, also fellow former fighters, and his father, Cooper was the first Cooper sibling, 6 of them in total, to skip college.